keweishang/tech-resources/command-line-kewei.md

 | pbcopy < text.txt | Copy the file contents to your clipboard |
 | touch file1 file2 | Create multiple empty files              |

+- `grep -rnw '/path/to/somewhere/' -e 'pattern'`
+Search files containing pattern.
+`-r` is recursive; `-n` is line number; `-w` stands for match the whole word; `-l` (lower-case L) can be added to just give the file name of matching files.

+- `find /home/username/ -name "*.err"`
+Search for *.err files in the /home/username/ directory and all sub-directories.

 # Network
 | Command     | Description                             |
 | ----------- | --------------------------------------- |